Board of Trustees

 Richard G. Hardy – Head of School, Dresden Endowed Chair, ex-officio

 As a school leader, Rick has focused his attention on the quality of the student experience both inside and outside the classroom, as well as on increasing financial aid resources to ensure broad access to independent school education.
 He has been a strong voice for faculty professional development and for diversity, coauthoring new procedures at Milton Academy to ensure diversity in hiring.
 He has also participated in strategic planning efforts on various initiatives, from gender balancing in the boarding community to schedule revision and curriculum innovation, as well as, most recently, long-range financial planning.
 Rick graduated magna cum laude from the University of New Hampshire and earned his master’s degree from Brown University, where he was a teaching fellow in the Writing Program.
-He lives on campus with his wife, Adele Gagne; they have two children, Aidan and Owen.
+He lives on campus and has two adult children, Aidan and Owen.
 Rick Hardy began his tenure as head of school at Concord Academy in July 2009.
 Prior to his appointment at CA, he served in various roles at Milton Academy, in Milton, Massachusetts, including interim head, upper school principal, and English department chair.
 A career English teacher, Rick was also a co-head of house and faculty advisor to various student publications and activities, and he coached softball, baseball, and boys soccer.
 He brings to CA a deep respect and love for teaching and learning.

 Sunredi Admadjaja ’90, P’15 ’20